 .220 Determining Seniority

-.221 Generally a permanent employee's seniority date for layoff is
+.221 Generally a permanent employee's seniority date for layoff is the date of original

 permanent appointment to the classified service provided the employee has "continuous service"

 since that date.
 There are, however, several reasons why that date would be adjusted.

 .222 Adjustment based on status as a veteran, disabled veteran, or for certain spouses

 of disabled veterans.